josegabrielnb/mavericks/Python/README.md

-These scripts were used mostly in data processing and retrieval, more sophisticated analyses were performed as explained in the methods section of the paper.
+These scripts were mostly used for data processing and retrieval, more sophisticated analyses were performed as explained in the methods section of the paper.